for a more sensical society

 PERSONAL STUFF

-Marry someone you like, as well as love, someone you feel comfortable with, someone who will be wise and work hard; someone you can discuss all sorts of subjects with and have a laugh, and someone you can count on...most of the time.
-It's important to understand that people are not perfect and most marriages will face many difficult crises.
-Be forgiving of your partner and yourself.
-If you have children, you want to set an example for them of how parents work together cooperatively and how to disagree without being disagreeable.
+Marry someone you like as well as love, someone you feel comfortable with, someone who will be wise and work hard, someone you can discuss all sorts of subjects with and also have a good laugh, someone you can count on...most of the time.
+It's important to understand that people are not perfect and most marriages will face many difficult times.
+So, be forgiving of your partner and yourself.
+Particularly if you have children, you want to set an example for them of how parents work together cooperatively and how to disagree without being disagreeable.
 And even when some shouting may be going on, show how you both get over your disagreements and don't harbor grudges.
 Disagreements happen for a reason.
 Take those disagreements and turn them into opportunities to make things better between the two of you.
 However, if things get really miserable, and you think you want to get a divorce, think long and hard about it.
 Make sure that it isn't the 4-year-rut or 7-year-itch or 20-year-trench or whatever.
-Marriages can get boring and stagnant, where both partners may be tempted to cheat (or in fact do cheat), but that doesn't mean that the marriage is doomed.
+Marriages can get boring and stagnant, and both partners may be tempted to cheat (or in fact do cheat), but that doesn't mean that the marriage is doomed.
 It happens in many marriages.
 Don't panic.
 It might mean that you need couples therapy, or need to make a significant change in your life, such as moving to a new location, getting a different job, making new friends, staying home with the kids, or having kids!
 Just know that divorce, especially when kids are involved, can be very traumatic for all involved, and that trauma can last a lifetime.
-If it's joint custody, understand that you just cut in half the time you may have with your children, doubled your expenses, plus will need to have two sets of everything for the children for each parent's house.
+If it's joint custody, understand that you just cut in half the time you may have with your children, doubled your expenses, plus you'll need to get two sets of everything for the children for each parent's home.
 Things may get much more chaotic on every front.
 So, don't go into divorce thinking that "everyone does it" and that it's part of being a "modern family".
 It can be pure hell for everyone involved.
 And don't kid yourself that kids are resilient.
-Some are and some aren't.
-Make sure that divorce is unavoidable and that there's no alternative, before you decide to go through with it.
+Some are, but many aren't.
+Make sure that divorce is unavoidable and that there's no alternative before you decide to go through with it.
 And lastly, don't be too proud to admit if you made a mistake.
 Divorced couples do sometimes reconcile (10-15%).
 If you do get divorced, then make it the most positive experience possible for all concerned.
-If kids are involved, try to live close to your former spouse, and not to separate the kids from either parent for more than 3 nights at a time, at least when they are young - recognizing that every divorce has its own complexities and solutions.
-Also, don't criticize your former spouse unnecessarily in front of the kids.
-There may be times that it is necessary, but otherwise, the kids don't need that negative energy.
+If kids are involved, try to live close to your former spouse, and not to separate the kids from either parent for more than 3 nights at a time, at least when they are young.
+Also, don't criticize your former spouse (or their family, friends, or new partner) unnecessarily in front of the kids.
+There may be times that it is necessary, but otherwise the kids don't need that negative energy.
 Be honest with your kids that both you and your ex have your strengths and weaknesses.
-Hopefully, over time, you will both find more compatible partners and everyone will benefit. ________________________________________________________________________________________________________________________
+Hopefully, over time, you will both find more compatible partners and everyone will eventually benefit. ________________________________________________________________________________________________________________________ FAMILY & ADOPTION: If you don't have a family, then build a family

 Do your best as a